TasumLuke/Research-Analytics-Platform/CONTRIBUTING.md

-# CONTRIBUTING.md
+# CONTRIBUTING

 Thank you for your interest in contributing!
-This project is maintained from a student-academic perspective — please keep contributions clear and well-documented.
+Please keep contributions clear and well-documented.

 ## How to contribute
 1. Fork the repository on GitHub.